Shockwave Therapy Perth

 Patellar (jumper’s) knee

-Gluteal tendinopathy (hip pain)
+Gluteal tendinopathy (hip/lateral hip pain)

 Hamstring tendinopathy

-Tennis and golfer’s elbow
+Tennis elbow and golfer’s elbow

 Shoulder calcific tendinopathy